Core Terms Applicable To All Courses

 - For services you must pay the fees in advance.

 - Third Party funding.
-If your employer is sponsoring your studies or you have applied for funding from Government Apprenticeships and Government Advanced Learning Loan or Kaplan Payment Plan, then additional documentation may need to be completed prior to enrolment.
-Please note that if funding is not received or ceases then we will end this contract as set out in clause 9a (b).
+If your employer is sponsoring your studies or you have applied for funding from Government Apprenticeships or Kaplan Payment Plan, then additional documentation may need to be completed prior to enrolment.
+Please note that if funding is not received or ceases then we will end this contract as set out in clause 9a (ii).

 - Our responsibility for loss or damage suffered by you